 Types of Income Considered

 By law, credit card issuers are required to consider your ability to pay before approving your application.
 Most applications include guidelines about what they want to know, and those vary in detail.
-All applications will ask for income—sometimes called total or personal income.
+All applications will ask for income—sometimes called "total income" or "personal income."
 Here’s what you should and shouldn’t include.

-- Income from a job: This is earnings from full or part-time jobs, including seasonal employment, self-employment or internships.
-Capital One says if you have a job as part of a work-study program, you should include that too.
+Income is earnings from full or part-time jobs, including seasonal employment, self-employment, or internships.
+Capital One says if you have a job as part of a work-study program, you should include that as well.